liegele/game-development/README.md

 # game-development
-Repository for game development and study cases
+Repository for game development and study cases.